lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 Shortcuts: none

 Shows the current bracket set in the channel.
 Can include text also besides just bracket link.
-If a challonge link is in the text, the `!challonge` commands can automatically use the links.
+If a Challonge link is in the text, the `!challonge` commands can automatically use the links.

 ## `!challonge <subcommand> [bracket URL identifier] [OPTIONALS] `
 ![!challonge example](/doc/assets/images/challonge.png)